amrvac/amrvac/doc/par.md

 order of the variables is fixed by the equation module chosen, i.e. _rho m1 m2 m3 e b1 b2 b3_ for 3D MHD.
-It is suggested to set all typeboundary entries for a certain boundary region to `special`  to consistently fill the boundary info in a user-defined manner.
+It is suggested to set all typeboundary entries for a certain boundary region to `special`  to consistently fill the boundary info for all variables in a user-defined manner.

 Internal boundaries can be used to overwrite the domain variables with specified values through _usr_internal_bc_ subroutine.
 This is activated with the switch `internalboundary=T`.